Chapter 171 — Driver's License

 Motorcycle Safety Education Program

-Minnesota has a motorcycle safety education program run by the Department of Public Safety.
-The program includes …
+This section establishes a motorcycle safety education program administered by the commissioner of public safety.
+The …

 171.34